kshpin/mongo-olap/README.md

   source: "sourceDatabase.sourceCollection",
   dimensions: [
     {
-      path: "accountId", // the location in the document in which to look for the values
+      path: "accountId", // the location in the documents at which to look for the values
       id: "accID" // an alias for the location, used in aggregation },
     {